Turkey - Tips

 increased public investment budget.
 The government will realize many of

-projects by utilizing the build-operate-transfer (BOT)
+these projects by utilizing the build-operate-transfer (BOT)

 model.